 Orville Wright, Age 34

 Is your company interested in using The Wright Brothers for any commercial purpose, including advertising and merchandise?
-For any and all commercial licensing inquiries for the use of Orville or Wilbur’s name, likeness, quotations, rights of publicity, trademarks and copyrights, please fill out the contact info form below, and an agent of Greenlight, the authorized representative of The Wright Brothers, will contact you promptly.
+For any and all commercial licensing inquiries for the use of Orville or Wilbur’s name, likeness, quotations, rights of publicity, trademarks and copyrights, please fill out the form below, and an authorized representative of The Wright Brothers, will contact you promptly.